tpvillard/xspeedit/doc/arch/adr-2.md

 * Time complexity: around O(n).
 (Measured with a variation of the data set from 1000 to 10 0000 entries)
 * Space complexity: 1 box opened at max.

-The default solution described uses a non optimal solution in which a box (or bin) is closed as soon as the current element to treat can't fit in.
+The default solution uses a non optimal solution in which a box (or bin) is closed as soon as the current element to treat can't fit in.
 At any given point in time, there is only one box (or bin) opened.